Feeding Tubes for ALS

 Without a feeding tube, the process of living with ALS changes to the process of dying from it.
 For some people this is fine.
 They have decided that they do not want, cannot accept, cannot afford, cannot deal with life with ALS.
 But I can tell you with absolute certainty that a decision made before the reality of swallowing problems are experienced is far less a decision than a wish.
 As with all the decisions to be made in the course of ALS, you simply cannot know how you will feel until you are at the point where a decision has to be made.
-It is important to note that a very large majority of people with ALS report that getting a PEG tube was a good decision and that they would recommend it.
+That doesn't mean the issue of a feeding tube can or should be ignored until the decision has to made.
+A responsible ALS patient will educate himself or herself about feeding tubes for ALS well in advance of the need so that an intelligent choice can be made.
+It is important to note that a very large majority of people with ALS report that getting a feeding tube was a good decision and that they would recommend it.

 When choking first begins it is time to have a swallow study done.
 You will be given various textures of food to chew and swallow.
 The food is mixed with tasteless white goop so that as you swallow, all the stages of swallowing can be seen on X-ray.
 A therapist can then see how bad your swallow is and recommend ways to make eating safer; chin down to swallow, thickened liquids, double swallow each bite, blenderizing meats.